amanjpro/greenish/README.md

 As of now, the task that refreshes the monitoring state, waits for all the monitoring scripts for all periods to finish their checks.
-That means, Greenish still doesn't support partial state updates, adding it should be too difficutl, but requires some of caution.
+That means, Greenish still doesn't support partial state updates, adding it should not be too difficutl, but requires some of caution.
 Contributions is more than welcome.